 Now, the only accepted ground for a divorce is the irretrievable breakdown of the relationship.
 Couples will no longer need to give any other reason for their divorce and will simply need to make a formal statement of irretrievable breakdown.
 You may have heard of the reforms being referred to as “no fault divorce”.

-So, what is “unreasonable” behaviour in divorce?
+So, what was “unreasonable” behaviour in divorce?

-How to demonstrate unreasonable behaviour
+How someone may have demonstrated unreasonable behaviour

 - an examination of what the person did

 - an examination of that behaviour upon the party applying for the divorce

 - as assessment by the court taking these 2 factors into account and the evidence before it as to the history of the marriage

 To put it simply, demonstrating unreasonable behaviour was about whether two parties could be reasonably expected to live with each other.
 Luckily, under the new divorce laws, the option to contest a divorce has been removed in all but incredibly specific circumstances.
 For instance, where English courts don’t have jurisdiction.

 How long does divorce take for unreasonable behaviour?

 Before the introduction of the no fault divorce, unreasonable behaviour in a divorce would have taken around 9-12 due to delays in the courts processing divorce cases.